Enhancing Sliding Performance with Aerial Robots: Analysis and Solutions for Non-Actuated Multi-Wheel Configurations: Mechanical Design Guidelines

-In this section, we present tip-over avoidance guidelines that aid in increasing the tip-over stability and avoiding the critical case.
+In this section, we present hardware design guidelines that aid in increasing the tip-over stability measure and avoiding the critical case.
 Based on the definition in Sec.~\ref{sec:measure}, the key to avoiding tip-overs is to keep the force vector $\bm{f}_i^*$ inside the support pattern.
-This can be achieved by either limiting the force vector direction or enlarging the support pattern.
+Increasing the force-angle stability measure to gain a bigger stability margin can be achieved by either constraining the resultant force vector or enlarging the support pattern.
 During passive sliding, the fully-actuated aerial vehicle has to exert a pushing force along the interaction axis $\bm{z}_B$ while supplying also the lateral forces along $\bm{x}_B$ and $\bm{y}_B$ to enable sliding motion.
-Hence, as the sliding acceleration magnitude rises, the lateral forces also increase, resulting in a simultaneous decrease in the stability measure as shown in Fig.~\ref{fig:measure}.
-Either reducing the sliding acceleration or increasing the pushing force magnitude can enhance stability without changing the support pattern.
-Nevertheless, this approach imposes constraints on the application range, demands varied sliding accelerations and entails increased energy consumption when generating higher pushing forces.
-Consequently, we focus on hardware guidelines to enlarge the support pattern.
+As the sliding acceleration magnitude rises, the lateral forces also increase, resulting in a simultaneous decrease in the stability measure as shown in Fig.~\ref{fig:measure}.
+Hence, either reducing the sliding acceleration or increasing the pushing force magnitude can improve the tip-over stability without changing the support pattern.
+Nevertheless, this approach imposes constraints on the application range where varied sliding accelerations are demanded and entails increased energy consumption when generating higher pushing forces.
+Consequently, we rather focus on hardware guidelines to enlarge the support pattern.
 This can be achieved by either increasing the support polygon (i.e., rising $r_d$) or reducing the distance from the \ac{com} to the end-effector tip (i.e., decreasing $h$).
 With the same acceleration and force data used in Fig.~\ref{fig:measure}, we increase $r_d$ to $2r_d$, $5r_d$, and reduce $h$ to $h/2$, $h/5$.
 The effectiveness of increasing the stability measure by enlarging the support pattern is shown in Fig.~\ref{fig:a_up}.
-Notably, even scaling up $r_d$ or scaling down $h$ twice does not significantly improve the stability measure.
-In practical terms, doubling the end-effector tip size results in a bulky design relative to the aerial vehicle size and mass.
-Additionally, there is a lower limit for $h$ to safeguard the propellers from contacting the work surface.